-Guidance Document: Temporary Flexibility in Accreditation Standards to Address Interruption of Education Reporting Requirements Resulting From COVID-19 for the Class of 2020
+Guidance Document: Temporary Flexibility in Accreditation Standards to Address Interruption of Education Reporting Requirements Resulting From COVID-19 for the Class of 2021

 Below is the temporary flexibility guidance on select Accreditation Standards.
-Only those Accreditation Standards which include temporary flexibility are included, all others have been retained as written in the current published Accreditation Standards document.
+Only those Accreditation Standards which include temporary flexibility or guidance on current expectations are included, all others have been retained as written in the current published Accreditation Standards document.